Surface Phone: No 2017 Launch, Another Flagship Killer Releasing This Year?

 Foldable Windows Phone In The Works?

-A rumor from a previous report by the Inquistr indicated that the Windows Phone could be a foldable phone.
+A rumor from a previous report by the Inquisitr indicated that the Windows Phone could be a foldable phone.
 Earlier this year, patents filed by Microsoft showcasing a foldable phone technology made its way to the internet, sparking rumors that it could be the Surface Phone.

 The patent describes a tablet with a hinge in the middle.
 This would allow it to be folded so that it will be sized as a usual smartphone.
 Another image shows a device with three hinges, which will then allow it to stand with the shape of a triangle.